 Being totally unclear as to why I was having panic attacks, or what was causing them, I presumed I had become possessed by a demon whose sole purpose was to make me feel like I was in an infinite pool of fear.
 The panic attacks only became worse, and I had developed what I would later find out to be agoraphobia.
 Agoraphobia is defined as a “type of anxiety disorder in which you fear and avoid places or situations that might cause you to panic and make you feel trapped, helpless or embarrassed.”
 I couldn’t leave the house out of fear of having an attack, and sometimes sitting at the dinner table was almost too difficult to bear.
 This feeling lasted the whole summer, and eventually went away when I went back to school that August.

 This became my annual tradition every summer, sometimes even sneaking in during the winter months as a little surprise.
 My mind became infatuated with my panic attacks, and I would spend hours online searching for some kind of quick fix to solve my pain.
-I found very little, and instead began to think that I was simply crazy.
+I found very little which made me feel worse.